Starting A New Food Business

 arranged.
 Waste oil must not be put with your other waste.
 It

 must be removed by an approved contractor - removal is usually free

 - Food safety management procedures must be set

-Food Better Business page for a free food safety
+Food Better Business is a free food safety management

 - Staff training must be adequate for business –

 make sure you and your staff understand the principles of good food

 - Health and safety and fire safety arrangements

 - A licence may be needed if you intend:

 - putting on public entertainment